 This is why it feels so light on the skin and sinks in rapidly, making it a great choice for combination skin types – or anyone who dislikes the lingering greasy feeling some facial oils can leave behind.

-Squalane contributes to the addictive cushion-y feeling of our Thirst Trap Rich Moisturiser.
+Squalane contributes to the addictive cushion-y feeling of our Thirst Class Rich Moisturiser.
 This silky cream offers all skin types a comforting hydration hit with zero heavy or filmy residue.